MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

   - v-angie
 ms.topic: conceptual
 ms.custom:
-ms.date: 01/10/2024
+ms.date: 06/18/2024
 ms.author: jofernan
 ms.reviewer: angieandrews
 ---

 # Use the business card reader component in a canvas app in Power Apps

 Use the AI Builder business card reader component to detect business cards and extract their information.
-You can take photos directly in the component or load images that you've taken.
-Data is extracted and identified by using the properties listed below.
+You can take photos directly in the component or load images that you took.
+Data is extracted and identified by using the properties listed in the [Key properties](#key-properties) section in this article.

-For information about canvas apps, see [What are canvas apps in Power Apps?](/powerapps/maker/canvas-apps/getting-started)
+To learn more about canvas apps, go to [What are canvas apps in Power Apps?](/powerapps/maker/canvas-apps/getting-started)

 ## Licensing requirements

 AI Builder is licensed as an add-on to your Power Apps or Power Automate licenses.
-For information about license capacity, pricing, and restrictions, see [AI Builder licensing](./administer-licensing.md).
+To learn more about license capacity, pricing, and restrictions, go to [AI Builder licensing](./administer-licensing.md).

 ## Role requirements